mjordan/islandora_bagger/README.md

 The command to generate a Bag takes two required parameters, `--settings` and `--node`.
 Assuming the configuration file is named `sample_config.yml`, and the Drupal node ID you want to generate a Bag from is 112, the command would look like this:

 `./bin/console app:islandora_bagger:create_bag --settings=sample_config.yml --node=112`

+A third parameter, `--extra`, is explained in the "Passing settings via the command line" section below.

 ### The per-Bag configuration file